 "You have to dance this once.
 Then we can…"

 "Hermione," he whispered, "Maybe I don't like dancing much, but I know that you do.
 We'll dance as much as you want tonight."
 He grinned at her.
 "Consider it a Christmas present."
 She smiled back at her boyfriend and allowed him to lead her around the floor.
-He did enjoy having his arms around her, but didn't really liked dancing.
+He did enjoy having his arms around her, but didn't really like dancing.
 However, it was obvious that Hermione did enjoy it, so he decided that he'd do his best to keep her happy.
 The next song was a fast one, and Harry liked it better than the slow ballad that the first song had been.

-After several songs, they finally stopped dancing when Hermione said, "Harry, I think you've earned a break from the dance floor.
+After several songs, they finally stopped dancing when Hermione suggested, "Harry, I think you've earned a break from the dance floor.
 Thank you for dancing with me for so long.
 I know you didn't enjoy it as much as me."
-Leaning closer to his ear so she could whisper, she said, "And later I'll thank you properly for it, not to mention wearing that cologne for me."
+Leaning closer to his ear so she could whisper, she promised, "And later I'll thank you properly for it, not to mention wearing that cologne for me."